evergreen-ci/evergreen/docs/Hosts/Spawn-Hosts.md

 This feature is being rolled out in phases and is currently in beta testing.
 While it's in beta testing, _using the sleep schedule feature is an opt-in_.
 During this beta testing period, you have until `<DATE>` to set a sleep schedule for any of your existing unexpirable hosts.
-Until `<DATE>`, you should set a sleep schedule for any of your existing unexpirable hosts.
+Until then, you should set a sleep schedule for any of your existing unexpirable hosts.
 On top of setting a sleep schedule, you also have the option to participate in the beta test.
 If you opt into the beta test, the sleep schedule that you set will take effect on your host, stopping and starting your host according to the schedule you configure; if you do not opt in, your sleep schedule will be set but will have no effect